 Final Calculation

-So you now know that the amount of Provisional Income is in excess of your Base Amount plus the Incremental amount, which is your Excess Provisional Income.
-To finalize your calculation, take 50% of your Incremental Amount, and compare it to 50% of your overall Social Security benefit.
+If the amount of Provisional Income is in excess of your Base Amount plus the Incremental amount, which is your Excess Provisional Income, there is another calculation to complete.
+Take 50% of your Incremental Amount, and compare it to 50% of your overall Social Security benefit.
 Whichever number is smaller, add that number to 85% of your Excess Provisional Income.
 Then lastly, multiply your total Social Security benefit by 85%, and compare this number to the one you just came up with – whichever is smaller is the amount of Social Security benefits that is taxable.

 Confusing enough?
 Let’s walk through a couple of examples to clarify.